 My thesis is/was about metonymy in the works of Charles Dickens and George Gissing.
 Metonymy is like metaphor, but super cool and subtle.
 Metaphor shows up in poetry, but metonymy shows up more in realist novels.
-Whereas metaphor discovers a similarity between two totally different domains of experience or knowledge, metonymy enacts a subtle shift within a single domain.
+Whereas metaphor discovers or reveals a similarity between two totally different domains of experience or knowledge, metonymy enacts a subtle shift within a single domain.

 We also use metonymy in performative speech acts (think J.L.
 Austin) and conversational implicature (think H.P.
-Grice), such as when you say something like, “Hey, do you think you could maybe clean your room?” when you really mean, “Please clean your room.”
+Grice), such as when you say something like, “Hey, do you think you could maybe clean your room?” when you really mean, “Please clean your darn room.”

 In my undergrad I wrote for and eventually edited Volume 42 of Golden Words Newspaper at Queen’s University in Kingston ON.
 It is a comedy paper.
 We put together 12-24 pages of content each week.
 We lured new writers with the promise of free pizza and Pakistani cuisine.
 Sometimes on Wednesdays after a press meeting we played Starcraft on the computers.

 I have this blog on the internet now because I like writing things, and I also like organizing my thoughts by writing things.

 I don’t have a good answer as to why I chose “Refined Robot” as a name or a domain.
 Sorry.